Cyphrme/Coze/docs/development.md

 easily build and run code in those modules".

-We use the module during local development (The should be "no duh", but Go mod has a gotcha.)
+We use the module during local development (That should be "no duh", but Go mod has a gotcha.)

 Add the following line to `go.mod` in your other projects for local changes to